What is population health?

 This first step is vital.
 Without knowing what population you will be targeting you will never be able to measure its effectiveness, or understand what needs a particular population may have.

 Also, one population might not have the same needs.
 If your targeted population is on a larger scale, then they may have lots of different needs and other socioeconomic factors impacting their health compared to a local level.
-Similarly, a targeted population that is on average older, or more economically disadvantaged will typically face different factors to younger, more affluent population.
+Similarly, a targeted population that is on average older, or more economically disadvantaged will typically face different factors than a younger, more affluent population.

 2. Set and measure your outcomes